DustinVII/TicTacToeReact/README.md

 1. Install `node.js`.
 [Download node.js here](https://nodejs.org/en/download/package-manager).
 2. Check node version in command using `node -v`
 3. You will need an IDE to run this, I prefer [IntelliJ](https://www.jetbrains.com/idea/download/).
-4. Finally, pull this project into [IntelliJ](https://www.jetbrains.com/idea/download/) and run it.
+4. Finally, pull this project into [IntelliJ](https://www.jetbrains.com/idea/download/) and run the server using `npm run dev`.